How Much Can I Borrow on a Lifetime Mortgage? (+ Free Calculator)

 Dealing with genuine experts will help avoid pitfalls later down the line.
 We are often asked how long does equity release take to arrange.

 This is around 6-8 weeks, but the company you choose to arrange your plan can also make a big difference to the overall experience and the timescales to arrange.
-Later Life Finance are a specialist broker who will guide you through the pros and cons of each option.

 Fully understanding the pros and cons of each option in order to make a balanced decision is one of the most important parts of the process when considering who the best equity release provider is for your requirements.